**These posts often contain affiliate links. Please see our disclosure policy for details.**

 I’m tempted to make these a permanent part of my home’s decor…

 The photo below of our front porch shows the styrofoam pumpkin sitting on a little green chair that used to belong to my dad as a kid.
-There’s a bullet hole in it where he shot it one time.
-I love that little chair so much and I’m already envisioning Raleigh sitting in it for a photo sometime.

 The styrofoam pumpkin weighs next to nothing on its own, so that’s why I cut the top off and put rocks inside it.
 That way, it’s weighted down so it won’t blow away in the wind.